roughike/streaming_shared_preferences/README.md

         ),
         FloatingActionButton(
           onPressed: () {
-            /// To obtain the current value synchronously, we can call ".value()". final currentValue = settings.counter.value();
+            /// To obtain the current value synchronously, we can call ".getValue()". final currentValue = settings.counter.getValue();

-            /// To update the value, we can call ".set()" - no need to provide a key!
+            /// To update the value, we can call ".setValue()" - no need to provide a key!
             /// Alternatively, we could just call "preferences.setInt('counter', currentValue + 1)".
-            settings.counter.set(currentValue + 1);
+            settings.counter.setValue(currentValue + 1);
           },
           child: Icon(Icons.add),
         ),